OsaidAlhomedy/PlanetZoo-FrontEnd/README.md

 In which professional competencies do you each want to develop greater strength?
 Knowing that every person in your team needs to understand all aspects of the project, how do you plan to approach the day-to-day work?

+- Each one of the team members is special in a way or another, **Osaid** is our team leader, he is so organized and a hard worker. **Khaled** and **Naim** are known for their Technical skills. **Abdullah** is the one with a positive attitude. and **Alaa** is so curious and ambitious. working with each other will help utilizing these strengths each one has.

+- We are all good at communication and teamwork so it won't be a big problem for us.
+We should all work on improving Critical Thinking skills.

+- We are planning to have a 30 minutes meeting every morning to keep everyone updated.

 ### Conflict Plan

 Your team should agree on a process for handing disagreements, should they arise.
 It is better to have a plan in place ahead of time so you can all refer back to it when necessary.